"Extending the Synesthetic Code:

 Conclusion

 The experience of things and thinking have to be understood as an inherently interrelated unity.
 Before I became aware of myself, my body already existed.
 The mind has no centre; the 'I' is a gestalt illusion.
 The 'I' is not a separately existing subject.
 A human is his world.
 I am my world.
 We are our world.
 Memory is neither a single entity nor a phenomenon that occurs in a single area of the brain.
 A single moment of understanding can flood a whole life with meaning.
 Memory is an interactive storage bank of virtual possessions.
 The more sensory experience you incorporate into your memories, the more likely you are to remember them.
 Our memory is feeding our future.
 Today, a synesthesia culture is taking form.
 Synesthesia is the future.
 There is a need for an extended theory on synesthesia (Synesthetics).
 Art reveals new synesthetic fields of experience.
-I believe in the exploration of reality through art.
+I believe in the exploration of new layers of reality through art.
 It is clear that painting can be re-invented and that it can convey conceptual content, to challenge its long history.
 Art connects past and future, the known and the unknown.

 Dr. Hugo Heyrman